- A Java virtual machine is an essential component that performs special types of tasks.

 Let us discuss each of the above memory structures' characteristics:

 Heap memory structure is usually implemented for allocating memory dynamically.
-Variables assigned with this type of memory structure can be allocated at runtime, but they have slow accessing of memory.
+Variables assigned with this type of memory structure can be allocated at runtime, but they have slow access to memory.

 Program Counter Register: Programs are a set of instructions or orders feed to a computer for performing.
 These instructions are delivered to the processor by the program written by a human.
-Program counter register holds the address of the upcoming instructions to be executed.
+The program counter register holds the address of the upcoming instructions to be executed.

-Native methods form a stack that is primarily implemented to line up with your system calls as well as libraries scripted in different computer language.
+Native methods form a stack that is primarily implemented to line up with your system calls as well as libraries scripted in different computer languages.